givemepower8/Phaser3Practices/docs/COC.md

 - Put a balloon when to deploy the queen to trigger the seeking air mine.
 - Protect the healers.
 Make sure no other troops will take away the healers.
 - Use offensive spells around queen
 - Rage spell to increase the queen DPS also the healing speed.

+#### TH9 farming strategies

+GoWiPe

+- 4 archers
+- 7 wall breakers
+- 1 golem
+- 4 pekka
+- 18 wizards
+- 2 rage spell
+- 2 healing spell
+- 1 poison spell
+- CC can be electro dragon and 1 freeze spell

+Lavaloonion

+- 2 lava hounds
+- 2? balloons
+- 2? minions

 ### TH 10 strategies